JarryChou/qkd-net/README.md

-# Look at USER-GUIDE.MD for a mode detailed user guide!
+# qkd-net (look at USER-GUIDE.md for a mode detailed user guide!)

-qkd-net
 =======

 Overview